cismet/cids-docker-images/README.md

 - **/cidsDistribution/server/**
 - **/cidsDistribution/lib/localXXX**

 The host-mounted volumes contain server and client runtime configurations and (runtime.properties, log4j.properties, navigator.cfg, server_resources, etc.).
 Configuration files can updated by [update_configuration.sh](https://github.com/cismet/cids-docker-images/blob/master/cids-distribution/cidsDistribution/utils/update_configuration.sh), e.g. to replace template variables by the actual environment variables passed to the docker run command.
 The lib/localXXX directory contains local libraries /e.g. res.jar) that are not part of the image.
 When mounting those volumes from the host, it is important to note that any content available at the respective path in the image and container, respectively, will be overlaid by the content of the volume!

 #### Running

 See start.sh, run.sh, etc. in **Examples** for running and starting the container.
 The entrypoint of the container is the container control script[container_ctl.sh](https://github.com/cismet/cids-docker-images/blob/master/cids-distribution/import/container_ctl.sh) which conditionally checks the connection to a [cids-integration-base](#cids-integration-base), starts all configured cids-server java processes and conditionally starts the nginx webserver process (required for serving Java Webstart client content).
+Note that for building AUTO-DISTRIBUTION (empty) template local libraries (e.g. [/cidsDistribution/lib/localSwitchon/](https://github.com/switchonproject/switchon-docker-images/tree/master/cids-distribution-switchon/cidsDistribution/lib/localSwitchon)) have to be present when the image is build (they will be overlaid with the real local libraries (e.g. [cidsDistribution/lib/localSwitchon](https://github.com/switchonproject/switchon-docker-volumes/tree/master/cids-distribution-switchon/cidsDistribution/lib/localSwitchon)) when the respective container is started)

 ##### Environment Variables